immers-space/immers-app/immers-hubs/README.md

 ### Step 4 - Updates

-Log back into your server in the future to apply updates to the immers server or the custom hubs client:
+Log back into your server in the future to apply updates to the Immers Server or the custom hubs client:

 ```
-cd immers-app/immers-hubs
+cd ~/immers-app/immers-hubs
+git pull
 ./update.sh
 ```

-This will check for updates, make a backup of your database, and, if necessary, update your immers server and/or your Hubs Cloud.
+This will check for updates, make a backup of your database, and, if necessary, update your Immers Server and/or your Hubs Cloud.

+### Footnotes

+1. 2GB RAM is required for installs & updates, but, if you're on a budget, you may downsize your Immers Server to 1GB afterwards for routine usage